tidymodels/recipes/tests/testthat/_snaps/geodist.md

     Condition
       Error in `step_geodist()`:
       Caused by error in `prep()`:
-      ! `lon` should resolve to a single column name.
+      x The `lon` selector should select at most a single variable. i The following 2 were selected:`y` and `y1`.

 ---